Overturning Vulgar Third Worldism: A Practical Internationalist Approach to Revolution

 Water and imperialism

 Water and imperialism* LLCO.org Water is essential, in various ways, to all human activity.
 Water is something that humans, literally, cannot do without.
 Every human needs water in order live and to have a good life.
 Societies need water for the survival of their populations.
-Usable water, as a resource, is finite and distributed unevenly …
+Usable water, as a resource, is finite and distributed unevenly across the planet.
+Most societies …